Treating Skin Cancer on the Face: 4 Tips for Patients

 What to do: If you notice any skin change on your scalp, such as a flesh-colored waxy bump, a firm red bump, a flat lesion, a scaly patch, a large brown spot, a recurring sore or a mole that follows the ABCDE rules, get it checked by your dermatologist right away.

-Written by: Jessica Brown, a health and science writer/editor based in Nanuet, New York.
+Written by Jessica Brown, a health and science writer/editor based in Nanuet, New York.
 She has written for Prevention magazine, jnj.com, BCRF.org, and many other outlets.

 What's That Summer Skin Rash?

-Medically reviewed by: Ted Schiff, MD
+Medical review by Ted Schiff, MD

 Sunburns are a summer bummer, but they’re hardly the only annoying skin problem that can crop up after fun in the sun.
 Spending more time outdoors, decked in shorts or a swimsuit, increases your odds of developing a variety of summer skin rashes, from heat rash to folliculitis to swimmer’s itch.